dxiDavid/React-practice-projects/React info card/README.md

 ### What I learned

-I learned how to style the bullets in unorederd lists by using the ``::marker`` pseoudo selector
+I learned how to style the bullets in unorederd lists by using the ``::marker`` pseudo selector

 ### Useful resources